webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

 ## 2.1 Use and Interaction of the Guiding Principles (1 question on ITIL 4 exam)

 - **Nature, Use and Interaction of Guiding Principles**
-  - guidelines to help make decisions.
+  - guidelines to help make decisions, especially when you don't know what decision to make.
   - allows you to be consistent, in decision making.

 ## 2.2 Seven Guiding Principles (5 questions on ITIL 4 exam)